< Pete Goodman Web developer >

 shell_exec("osascript -e 'set volume output volume (get (output volume of (get volume settings)) + 5)'");

 The site allows you to preview the sound clips through your own browser, so you can work out what you want to play before forcing everyone else to hear it.
-Also in the top right corner there's the option to switch between broadcast and preview modes.
-The preview mode uses Yahoo Media Player to play these mp3 files in the browser.
-To do this it was necessary to import the Yahoo Media Player without allowing it to parse the links on the page, but instead to call it when a sound is clicked in preview mode:
+Also in the top right corner there’s the option to switch between broadcast and preview modes.
+The preview mode uses the Yahoo Media Player to play these mp3 files in the browser.
+To do this it was necessary to import the Yahoo Media Player without allowing it to parse the links on the page, but instead to call it when a sound is clicked in preview mode.

 There are a few configuration options.
 It's possible to require users to log in to the system, and log every interaction in case you want to know who played what.
 These options can be changed in the config.ini.php file in the root of the directory.
 (These options are parsed by PHP using the php parse_ini_file() function.)